 8. The warmth of gold with white is rich indeed.

-No way am I going to try to keep track of whether gold tones and brass are in or out.
+There’s no chance I will even try to keep apprised of whether gold tones and brass are in style or not.

 Sometimes a design needs the warmth of gold, and sometimes it doesn’t.
 You get to decide.